Upper School Curriculum Guide

 HONORS INTENSIVE FRENCH

 A further note about the Intensive Language Program: The Honors Intensive language program at RCDS is designed for students who wish to pursue the study of two foreign languages simultaneously.
 Honors Intensive language courses are available in French, Latin, and Spanish.
 These courses have as their stated goal to cover two years of material in one year and to prepare students for the third-year level.
-It is the expectation of both the Classics Department and the Modern Languages Department that any student taking an Honors Intensive language course will continue the study of those two languages simultaneously for the entire tenure of his or her stay at RCDS.
-Students, and advisors and families of students, who wish to pick up a second language through the Honors Intensive program should be aware that adding a second language through the Honors Intensive program is, in almost every case, a multi-year commitment and thus will have a significant impact on a student’s course selection and academic program as a whole.
+It is the expectation of both the Classics Department and the Modern Languages Department that students taking an Honors Intensive language course will continue the study of those two languages simultaneously for the entire tenure of their stay at RCDS.
+Students – and advisors and families of students – who wish to pick up a second language through the Honors Intensive program should be aware that adding a second language through the Honors Intensive program is, in almost every case, a multi-year commitment and thus will have a significant impact on a student’s course selection and academic program as a whole.

 FRENCH 1

 This course is designed for students with little or no experience in the language.
 Through direct use of French, class work emphasizes aural and reading comprehension, oral and written fluency, as well as mastery in grammar.
 In the classroom on a daily basis, students use French actively.
-Students acquire basic vocabulary and a solid command of grammar including personal pronouns, and verb tenses (présent, passé composé, and futur proche).
-Also encountered and used are relative and interrogative pronouns.
-Introduction to the wide diversity of Francophone cultures is an integral part of the course.
-Through varied types of media, students regularly encounter authentic examples of language and culture.
-(1 unit; Grades 9 - 12)
+Students acquire basic vocabulary and a solid command of grammar including personal pronouns, and verb tenses (présent, passé récent, passé composé, and futur proche).
+By introducing students to various verb expressions (faire, avoir and être), adjectives, professions and nationalities, we emphasize building language that enables students to talk about themselves, their families and friends, how they feel, as well as their likes/dislikes and favorite activities.
+Introduction to the wide diversity of Francophone cultures is also an integral part of the course.
+Students are further exposed to written expression through reading their first full-length text in French: L’été de tous les dangers.
+(1 unit; Grades 9-12)

 FRENCH 2

-This course continues to use an oral/aural as well as written approach to French grammar, vocabulary and civilization.
+This course continues to use an oral/aural as well as written approach to French grammar, vocabulary, and civilization.
 Students review thoroughly and develop their understanding of grammatical structures and vocabulary presented in Level 1.
-Grammatical topics presented during the year include the imperfect tense and conditional mode, and multiple object pronouns.
-Students will discuss, read, and write about topics related to daily life and culture in France and other French speaking countries.
-Students are also exposed to written expression through reading their first full-length texts in French, Le Mystère des faux billets and Tintin en Amérique.
-Multimedia resources such as websites are used throughout the year to develop aural comprehension, familiarity with French and francophone culture, and engage students in the active use of written and spoken skills.
-(1 unit; Grades 9 - 12; prerequisite: French 1)
+Grammatical topics include a thorough review of the passé composé and the introduction of the imperfect tense as well as multiple object pronouns.
+Students continue to build vocabulary more verbs expressions (faire, avoir and être) to help express everyday activities and states of being.
+Students will read and discuss topics related to daily life and culture in France and other French speaking countries.
+Students are further exposed to written expression through reading their first full-length texts in French: Arsène Lupin: gentleman cambrioleur and an abridged version of Le Petit Prince.
+(1 unit; Grades 9-12; prerequisite: French 1)

 HONORS FRENCH 2

 This course introduces more advanced grammar topics and explores them in depth.
 Using various sources including francophone websites, students become proficient in the use of many linguistic forms and idiomatic expressions.
 Students will discuss topics related to daily life and culture in France and other French-speaking countries.
-Students develop writing skills through compositions, projects, and skits.
-Students read, discuss, and write about Le Mystère des faux billets and Saint-Exupéry’s Le Petit Prince in the second semester.
-The class also views feature length films such as Louis Malle’s "Au revoir les enfants".
-(1 unit; Grades 9 - 12; prerequisite: superior achievement in French 1; permission of the Department required)
+Students develop writing skills through compositions, projects, and skits,and full class discussions.
+Students read Michel Ocelot's Kirikou in the first semester while exploring Francophonie in African countries, and Antoine de Saint Exupery's Petit Prince in the second semester.
+Full length films presented this year include, Kirikou, and Demain tout commence.
+(1 unit; Grades 9-12; prerequisite: superior achievement in French 1; permission of the Department required and possible placement test)

 FRENCH 3

-Students at level 3 achieve an intermediate level of proficiency in the four language skills: listening, reading, writing and speaking.
-Grammar and vocabulary studied during the first two levels are reinforced and expanded, and new material introduced at this level includes the subjunctive mode and its uses, the passé simple, additional uses of the conditional mode, and sequence of tenses.
+Students at level 3 achieve an intermediate level of proficiency in the four language skills: listening, reading, writing, and speaking.
+Grammar and vocabulary studied during the first two levels are reinforced and expanded, and new material introduced at this level includes the use of passé composé and imperfect, the subjunctive mode and its uses, uses of the conditional mode, and sequence of tenses.
 Throughout the year students view and comment orally and in writing on a variety of media.
-Texts and audio-visual materials selected for this course present a diverse image of the Francophone world and also serve to expand vocabulary, to develop reading skills, to foster facility in both spoken and written expression.
+Three texts and a variety of audio-visual materials selected for this course present a diverse image of the Francophone world and also serve to expand vocabulary, to develop reading skills, and to foster facility in both spoken and written expression.
 (1 unit; Grades 10, 11, 12; prerequisite: French 2)

 HONORS FRENCH 3

-This course offers a more intense approach to grammar, civilization, conversation and writing.
-Throughout the year, reading includes topics of current interest as well as literary works, such as Les jeux sont faits by Jean-Paul Sartre and Bonjour Tristesse by Françoise Sagan.
-Shorter texts and articles are presented for vocabulary enrichment, to build reading and writing skills, especially to stimulate discussion as well as an introduction to explications de texte.
-Film is an integral part of the course: students view, discuss and write about several short films.
-Shorter videos introduce students to matters of current interest and are used in a variety of ways to build active language use.
-(1 unit; Grades 10, 11, 12; prerequisite: Honors French 2 or superior achievement in French 2 or Honors Intensive French; permission of the Department required)
+This course offers a more intense approach to grammar, civilization, conversation, and writing.
+Throughout the year, reading includes topics of current interest as well as literary works.
+The first semester focuses on themes of relationships, urban living, work and society, while offering a deep focus on the French West Indies (les Antilles) through short stories, projects, and skits.
+The second semester explores themes of identity, history, and technology.
+Court métrages (short films) introduce students to matters of current interest and are used in a variety of ways to build active language skills.
+Full length films studied this year include "l'Arnacoeur", "Samba", et "Au revoir les enfants".
+(1 unit; Grades 10, 11, 12; prerequisite: Honors French 2 or superior achievement in French 2 or Honors Intensive French; permission of the Department required and possible placement test)

 HONORS FRENCH 4